ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 ```

 HTTP PUT
-Body is serialized QiStreamBehavior (updated)
+Body is a serialization of the updated `QiStreamBehavior`

 *Parameters*